 MDF and water do not mix well.
-So, using a water based paint would be a disaster.
+So, using water-based paint would be a disaster.
 If MDF is exposed to a decent amount of water, it can change shape permanently.
 You can mitigate the risk of water damage by properly preparing the surface using an MDF primer and appropriate paint.

 Sanding MDF and Preparing the Surface

 MDF does not require excessive preparation before you paint it.
 However, if you want to create good looking and long-lasting MDF furniture, there are a few steps you can take in advance.
 Before you apply a primer, you may want to consider lightly sanding your MDF using medium grit sandpaper (around 120 grit should work well).
 Make sure that you particularly focus on sanding the edges of the MDF, as rough edges will fail to soak up the paint.

 Sanding MDF will allow the primer and paint to bond well with the surface.
 Work up to light grit sandpaper that will polish off your MDF.
 When you sand MDF, you need to make sure that you are in a fully ventilated room.
 You should also make sure that you wear eye protection and a face mask.

 Make sure that after you have sanded the surface you clear all of the dust away.
 If any loose dust particles are left behind, it can affect the application of the paint, so keep the area clean.